-Read this well-researched article if you don’t want to buy fake Japanese paring knives that are made from cheap low-quality steel or Chinese steel.
+Read this well-researched article if you don’t want to buy fake Japanese paring knives that are made from cheap, low-quality steel or Chinese steel.
 All the knives I have selected here are from well-known manufacturers who have a long history of providing the highest level of satisfaction to hundreds of customers.
 Most importantly, every paring knife recommended here has been reviewed through use and testing.

 I looked into 30-40 knives while compiling this list of original Japanese paring knives, and then I chose these knives based on a set of criteria.
 Here are some of the key criteria-